Meet our Senior Management Team

 Chris Hewlett, Founder and Managing Director

-In 2001, after 25 years, Chris closed the stud to focus entirely on delivering vocational equine qualifications in the workplace; this is when he founded Haddon Training.
-Chris is passionate that there is no better place to learn a trade than in the workplace, this passion and drive has been fundamental in the evolution of Haddon Training.
+Haddon Training was founded in 2001 when Chris closed the stud to focus entirely on delivering vocational equine qualifications in the workplace; Chris is passionate that there is no better place to learn a trade than in the workplace, this passion and drive has been fundamental in the evolution of Haddon Training.
 Through this period Chris has developed and expanded in many areas from qualifying as a Teacher, to entrepreneurially growing a company where he is responsible for 60 staff and maintaining the excellent quality of delivery to learners in England and Wales.
 His passion for supporting the industry and developing the workforce (two legged and four legged) is still as strong today as when he started his stud in 1982.

-Chris is the Chairman of the British Grooms Association and is equally passionate about the recognition of the often unheard and unsung heroes who work behind the scenes and play a critical part in the success of any team and business.
-He assists with various educational and equine committees, and in his spare time judges horse shows around the country including the Royal International Horse Show and the Horse of the Year Show.
+Chris is also the Chairman of the British Grooms Association and is equally passionate about the recognition of the often unheard and unsung heroes who work behind the scenes and play a critical part in the success of any team and business.
+He assists with various educational and equine committees and in his spare time judges at horse shows around the country including the Royal International Horse Show and the Horse of the Year Show.

-David joined Haddon Training in 2014, bringing with him a wealth of knowledge and experience from the Further Education and Work-Based Learning sector.
+Emily joined Haddon Training in 2011, bringing with herself a wealth of knowledge within the finance sector.